biplobsd/biplobsd.github.io/blogs/contributing-to-open-source-my-hacktoberfest-experience.md

 # Contributing to Open Source: My Hacktoberfest Experience

 Learn how to get free stickers, t-shirts, hoodies, and more by contributing to open-source projects.
-In this blog, I will share my experiences from participating in four Hacktoberfest events and receiving fantastic gifts from project maintainers.
+In this blog, I will share my experiences as a four-time Hacktoberfest participant and receiving fantastic gifts from project maintainers.
 Why am I writing this blog?
 I'm doing it to document my experiences for next year and to improve my swag collection skills.
 This blog will also help beginners learn how to participate in open-source projects.

 ## What is Hacktoberfest?
 ![Hacktoberfest logo](https://github.com/biplobsd/biplobsd.github.io/assets/43641536/62d30a6d-81af-41b9-8681-eb6d910ef962)